bright/new-www/content/projects/transportation-management-system-tms.md

 We addressed this challenge by implementing best UX practices such as: **representing a mental model** of end users, designing a **navigation flow based on familiar user patterns**, and incorporating an **information hierarchy** to include as much data as possible on a screen without overwhelming users.

+Read our blog post to find more recommendations for [UX design for the transport management software](/blog/ux-design-transport-management-software-case-study/).

 ### Mobile development for effective communication between freight forwarders and drivers

 **Following the triumphant MVP launch of a web application, our client chose to partner with us for mobile app development**.
 We have been hard at work crafting a **native Android mobile app**, and the MVP has just hit the market.
 Exciting times ahead!